 What’s most impressive is that IPVanish owns its entire server network and doesn’t rent any servers from a third party.
 This provides increased security since it’s very unlikely that your data will ever fall into the wrong hands.
 IPVanish doesn’t use any virtual servers either, which means all of its servers are physically located in their respective countries.

-Connecting to the best server available is easy, too, as IPVanish has a Quick Connect feature.
-When I used it, it connected me to a nearby server in Auckland that was slightly faster than the others.
-All you need to do is select the country or city you want to connect to and click “Connect”.
-You can also filter servers by latency, country, or protocol to manually select one.
-In addition to choosing a server from a drop-down box, you can use its interactive map to find a server.
-Being able to zoom in and out of the map makes it easy to use.
+Connecting to the best server available is easy, too, as IPVanish has a Quick Connect feature, called “Optimal Location.”
+When I used it, it connected me to a nearby server in Birmingham that was slightly faster than the others.
+It will also connect you to the fastest server in your chosen location.
+All you need to do is select the country or city you want to connect to and click “Connect.”

 An intuitive map is handy for locating servers and connecting to them

-Similar to other VPNs like ExpressVPN and CyberGhost, all of IPVanish’s servers are P2P-friendly, which means you can freely torrent on them without any restrictions.
-There are no limits on server switches, too, meaning you can change as many times as you want.
+Like other VPNs such as ExpressVPN and PIA, all of IPVanish’s servers are P2P-friendly, which means you can freely torrent on them without any restrictions.

 Security — Robust Features With Limited Customization